nuagesdencre/vero_hsa/blog/catchup-with-my-supervisor.md

     - I needed to narrow down the focus of my research.
     Going through the proposal, I came to the conclusion that amidst the many angles approached, the _curation_ one is to be explored.

-    Reformulating the research question as *'how can streaming services fulfill the emotional connection that Millenials experience with curated physical music collections?'*
+    Reformulating the research question as *'Do Millenials experience a similar emotional connection between their curated physical music collections and music curation using streaming services and playlists?'*

     - Firstly, I need to find out the key elements that establish an emotional connection.
-I have to clearly establish what constitutes a _collection_ versus an accumulation of music.
+I have to clearly establish what constitutes a _collection_ versus an _accumulation_ of music.
 I also need to relate how playlists compare to albums.
 Lastly, I have to explain clearly what  curation entails.

     - I also need to gather data to compare and contrast how people interact with their physical music collection versus streaming music using online services.